ShoreLark/theStoryOfMankind/README.md

-theStoryOfMankind
+The Story of Mankind
 =================

-The Story of Mankind by Hendrik Van Loon
+by Hendrik Van Loon